-Constructed in 1923 and opened in 1924, the Lafayette Building was built within a triangular lot bordered by West Lafayette Boulevard, Michigan Avenue and Shelby Street in downtown Detroit, Michigan.(1)(2)(3)
+Constructed in 1923-24, the Lafayette Building was built within a triangular lot bordered by West Lafayette Boulevard, Michigan Avenue and Shelby Street in downtown Detroit, Michigan.1 2 3 After years of decline, the Lafayette was closed in 1997 and razed a decade later.

 Another proposal for redevelopment came on November 13, 2007 when the city of Detroit offered the Lafayette for $1 to Quicken Loans.
 Quicken had a year to choose the site of their headquarters and to study the redevelopment of two surface parking lots on Library and Broadway and the Lafayette.
 If redeveloped, the two parking lots and the Lafayette would become part of a mixed-use development with first-floor retail, offices and residential condominium units.
 Unfortunately, Quicken opted to relocate only a part of its staff downtown into the Compuware Building.